eppica/Test-Drive/README.md

 # :oncoming_automobile: Test Drive

 Test Drive is a mobile app developed to a Innovation and New Technologies class in order to apply and improve our knowledge in developing mobile apps.
-The app aims to help students taking a drivers license to pratice for the theoretical test.
+The app aims to help students taking a drivers license to practice for the theoretical test.

 ## Features
 - Multiplatform